Vietnam.vn - Nền tảng quảng bá Việt Nam

 The emergence of DeepSeek has caused many countries, including Japan, to worry about the issue of personal data protection.
 (Source: Bloomberg)

-Although newly launched, the DeepSeek artificial intelligence model has created a global buzz but also raised concerns about the lack of measures to protect personal information and data when it is misused.
+Although newly launched, the DeepSeek AI model has created a global buzz but also raised concerns about the lack of measures to protect personal information and data when it is misused.

 Recently, the Japanese government has warned agencies about using this application for official purposes.

 Previously, on February 3, Japan's Personal Information Protection Commission (PPC) issued a notice regarding the use of DeepSeek in the country.
-The agency emphasized that the data collected by DeepSeek is stored on servers in China and complies with Chinese law.
+The data collected by DeepSeek is stored on servers in China and is subject to Chinese law.
 Tokyo is concerned that through DeepSeek, Beijing is likely to collect information for security or other purposes.

 In Europe, Italy and Ireland have asked DeepSeek for information about how it handles personal data.
 The model has also been removed from phone app stores in Italy.

-While DeepSeek is effectively supporting Japanese users, it is still unclear whether the app complies with the country's Personal Information Protection Act.
+While DeepSeek is effectively supporting Japanese users, it is still unclear whether the app complies with Japan's Personal Information Protection Act.

 Currently, DeepSeek's privacy policy is only available in two languages, Chinese and English, so senior members of the PPC believe that the application does not have to comply with the principles of the Personal Information Protection Act applicable to services aimed at Japanese users.